servicecatalog/documentation/GettingStarted.md

 * You need to provide values for the following parameters:

   * OpenStack instance name
-  * Image ID: The ID of one of the images defined in SOC
+  * Image ID: The ID of one of the images defined in SOC.
+There can be several images delivered with SO.
+This image will be the base image of the OpenStack instance that will be created by the subscription.
   * OpenStack project ID: The ID of one of the projects defined in SOC

 * Click `Next` and accept the license agreement by clicking `Confirm`.